cilium/cilium/examples/kubernetes/addons/flannel/README.md

 If you have your cluster already set up with Flannel you will not need to install Flannel again.

-This Cilium integration with Flannel was performed with Flannel 0.10.0.
+This Cilium integration with Flannel was performed with Flannel 0.10.0 and Kubernetes >= 1.9.
 If you find any issues with previous Flannel versions please feel free to reach us out to help you.

 Flannel installation
 --------------------